qlkwej/vulnscan/.github/CONTRIBUTING.md

 1. The issue is reported.

-2. The issue is verified and categorized by a Security Bench collaborator.
+2. The issue is verified and categorized by a Vulnerability Scanner collaborator.
    Categorization is done via GitHub labels.
 We generally use a two-label system of (1) issue/PR type, and (2) section of the codebase.
 Type is usually "bug", "enhancement", "documentation", or "question", and section